abpframework/abp/docs/en/Testing.md

 ﻿# Automated Testing

+## Introduction

 ABP Framework has been designed with testability in mind.
 There are some different levels of automated testing;

 * **Unit Tests**: You typically test a single class (or a very few classes together).
 These tests will be fast.
 However, you generally need to deal with mocking for the dependencies of your service(s).
 * **Integration Tests**: You typically test a service, but this time you don't mock the fundamental infrastructure and services to see if they properly working together.
 * **UI Tests**: You test the UI of the application, just like the users interact with your application.

+### Unit Tests vs Integration Tests

+Integration tests have some significant **advantages** compared to unit tests;

+* **Easier to write** since you don't work to establish mocking and dealing with the dependencies.
+* Your test code runs with all the real services and infrastructure (including database mapping and queries), so it is much closer to the **real application test**.

+While they have some drawbacks;

+* They are **slower** compared to unit tests since all the infrastructure is prepared for each test case.
+* A bug in a service may make multiple test cases broken, so it may be **harder to find the real problem** in some cases.

+We suggest to go mixed: Write unit or integration test where it is necessary and you find effective to write and maintain it.

 ## The Application Startup Template